 To retrieve the next set of results, send a follow-up request (including all the usual headers) to the

 next URL.
-When the endpoint sends the final set of results, the response does not include the
+When the endpoint sends the final set of results, the response doesn't include the

 batch_token parameter included in the

 next URL is a short-lived token that should be used only once to retrieve the next set of results for a particular query.
-Do not persist or reuse this value.
+Don't persist or reuse this value.